 Students are expected to dress appropriately when involved in professional activities, which includes attending all inschool classes/activities and community-based activities, for which faculty set and enforce professional standards.
 Individual units or agencies may also determine dress regulations.
-The uniform for all lab and simulation classes is scrub attire, which can be the clinical uniform or other previously owned scrubs.
+The uniform for all lab and simulation classes is the clinical uniform.
 Students may wear regular pants/sweats for the first week of class until scrubs can be obtained.
 At no time are students permitted to wear shorts or modified tops (halter/crop) in the lab or simulation areas.
 When preparing clinical assignments, attire is business casual (no denim).
 Specialty areas (e.g., Home Health, Operating Room, etc.) may have specific attire requirements.
 Please refer to the appropriate course syllabi.